emqx/emqx-docs/en_US/configuration/configuration.md

 #### Description

-Restart the log handler after some seconds.
+Restart the log handler after a specified number of seconds.

-Log overload protection parameter.
-If the handler is terminated, it restarts automatically after a delay specified in seconds.
+This is a log overload protection parameter.
+If the handler is terminated, it will automatically restart after the specified delay.
+If the value is set to "infinity," the handler will not restart.
-The value "infinity" prevents restarts.

 ### log.burst_limit